project-koku/koku-metrics-operator/docs/csv-description.md

 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.

 ## New in v3.3.2:
-* Leader election timing is now customizable via these environment variables:
+* Leader election timing is now configurable via these environment variables:
   * `LEADER_ELECTION_LEASE_DURATION` - sets the lease timeout duration
   * `LEADER_ELECTION_RENEW_DEADLINE` - specifies the deadline to renew the lease
   * `LEADER_ELECTION_RETRY_PERIOD` - defines the interval between retry attempts